victorh1590/victorh1590/README.md

 ## 	:large_blue_diamond: Who am I:
 - 👋 Welcome to my profile, I’m Victor.
 - :computer: I started coding in 2014 with **C**.
-- :mortar_board: I joined college in 2018, i'm still trying to get my degree in Information Systems.
+- :mortar_board: I started college in 2018, i'm still trying to get my degree in Information Systems.
 - :open_book: My focus is back-end.
 I’m currently studying **C#** and **Ruby**, databases, tests and architecture.
 - 📫 More about me: